ninelabs/ninelabs.com/_posts/2014-12-05-brand-experience.md

 - How do people feel about what that company does?
 - Why should people care?

-Then you take these answers and create a narrative, a voice, a message.
-Only then can you begin to define how the message can be used in various channels.
+You can then take these answers and create a narrative, a voice, a message.
+Only then can you begin to define how the message should be used in various channels.
 As you look at each channel (physical, digital, social) you have to ask;

 - How will the brand message resonate here?
 - How can we reinforce the message with other parts of the environment?